Softworks-Studio/bosta/README.md

-# bosta-node
+# 📦 Bosta Delivery API

-A wrapper for BOSTA Delivery App
+A comprehensive wrapper for the Bosta Delivery App API, enabling seamless integration and interaction with Bosta's delivery services.

+## 🚀 Getting Started

+### Prerequisites

+- Node.js (v12 or higher)
+- npm (v6 or higher)

+### Installation